istio/istio.io/content/en/blog/2026/traffic-extension-api/index.md

 ---
 title: "Introducing the TrafficExtension API"
-description: A new unified API for extending Istio proxies with WebAssembly and Lua, supporting both sidecar and ambient mode.
+description: A new unified API for extending Envoy proxies in Istio with WebAssembly and Lua, supporting both sidecar and ambient mode.
-publishdate: 2026-05-07
+publishdate: 2026-05-14
 attribution: "Liam White - Docusign"
 keywords: [istio, wasm, lua, extensibility, ambient, traffic extension]
-target_release: 1.30
+target_release: "1.30"
 ---

 Mesh extensibility has always been a core tenet of Istio's design.
 By allowing users to inject custom logic directly into the data plane, Istio enables a wide range of use cases for performing custom authentication, collecting specialized telemetry, or transforming requests and responses on-the-fly.

 Until now Istio's only supported extensibility API was `WasmPlugin`, which served WebAssembly-based extensions.
 Users who wanted to leverage Lua scripts could only do so indirectly via `EnvoyFilter`, a low-level mechanism that is powerful but easy to misconfigure.

 Istio 1.30 introduces the `TrafficExtension` API — a single, unified API for configuring Wasm and Lua extensions for Envoy-based sidecars, gateways and waypoints.